 Making the investment without looking at cash flow could put you out of business.
 Even if it’s a good investment, in many cases companies can’t afford it without proper financing in place.

 Once you project the cash flow impacts, you can more easily determine your financing needs.

 Bankers will want to see up-to-date financial information, such as your company’s assets, liabilities and cash flow history, plus a solid case for the investment and your overall business plan.

 “It’s a common mistake for businesses to think that just because something is a good investment, they will automatically get financing.

 Projecting the cash flow impacts also lets you approach bankers about financing ahead of time, and not in a crisis, when financial institutions may refuse the loan.

 5. Have you considered all other impacts of the investment?

 A major project can have implications on many aspects of your business, such as sales, procurement, production and delivery capabilities.

 For example, have you thought about the impacts on your workforce?
-Henao gives the example of a business that bought a large new plant to consolidate operations.
-The project required relocation of all existing employees, but only a few were willing to make the move.
-Finding qualified employees in the new location and attaining required efficiency translated into huge costs for the business, which contributed to serious cash flow problems.
+Take the example of a business that buys a large new plant to consolidate operations.
+The project requires relocation of all existing employees, but only a few are willing to make the move.
+Finding qualified employees in the new location and attaining required efficiency translates into huge costs for the business, which then contributes to serious cash flow problems.